kp21-07/DAGer/README.md

 - **Tree objects** — the index is snapshotted into a flat tree object on every commit
 - **Commit chain** — each commit stores a `tree`, optional `parent`, and metadata; commits form a linked list traversable by `dagr log`
 - **Working tree status** — detects modified, deleted, and untracked files using POSIX `access()` and `opendir()`/`readdir()`
+- **Line-level diff** — LCS-based diff between the staged version and working tree, with colored output
 - **POSIX only** — no platform-specific APIs beyond POSIX and OpenSSL

 ---